Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-The limiting distributions depend on the growth of $j=j(n)$, with critical growth range given by $j=\Theta(n^{1/3})$, and satisfy mixed Poisson type limit behaviour of Theorem~\ref{TheRefined}. \end{coroll}
+Furthermore, the random variable $X_{n,j}$ possesses the three successive asymptotic régimes of Theorem~\ref{TheRefined}, with a phase transition at $j=\Theta(n^{1/3})$. \end{coroll}

-\begin{remark}[Universality of the rescaling factor] Let us stress the neat factorization in Formula~\eqref{eq:Xnjwalksbridges} for the moments: One factor regroups the quantities with a probabilistic flavour (involving the variance $P''(1)$ of the allowed steps, and $\mu_s$), while the remaining factor ($h_j$, the number of minimal bridges of length $j$) corresponds to a quantity with a combinatorial flavour.
-This could also be explained using renewal~theory.
-What is more, note that the rescaling factor $\theta_{n,j}$ in~\eqref{eq:Xnjwalksbridges} is the same for walks and bridges, while the moment sequence $\mu_s$ changes.
-This independence of $\theta_{n,j}$ can be explained: in Figure~\ref{fig:returnstozerowalk}, the last factor of the walk is a walk not touching zero and is encoded by $M(z) = W(z)/B(z)$, then by Theorem~\ref{TheRefined} we know that $\theta_{n,j}$ is independent of this factor $M(z)$ and thus has the same value for walks and bridges.
+\begin{remark}[Universality of the rescaling factor] Note that the rescaling factor $\mppar_{n,j}$ in~\eqref{eq:Xnjwalksbridges} is the same for walks and bridges, while the moment sequence $\mu_s$ changes.
+This independence of $\mppar_{n,j}$ can be explained: In Figure~\ref{fig:returnstozerowalk}, the last factor of the walk is a walk not touching zero and is encoded by $M(z) = W(z)/B(z)$.
+Then by Theorem~\ref{TheRefined} we know that $\mppar_{n,j}$ is independent of this factor, and thus has the same value for walks and bridges.

-Furthermore, this factor $M(z)$ is also responsible for the often observed dichotomy between half-normal and Rayleigh distributions in the extended composition scheme which we will also observe in the next examples of first returns and sign changes. \end{remark}
+Furthermore, this factor $M(z)$ is also responsible for the often observed dichotomy between half-normal and Rayleigh distributions in the extended composition scheme which we will also observe in the next examples of initial returns and sign changes.

+Note that Formula~\eqref{eq:Xnjwalksbridges} offers a neat factorization for the moments: One can regroup in one factor the quantities with a probabilistic flavour (involving the variance $P''(1)$ of the allowed steps, and $\mu_s$), while the remaining factor ($h_j$, the number of minimal bridges of length $j$) corresponds to a quantity with a combinatorial flavour.
+This could also be explained using renewal~theory. \end{remark}